rebeca-lang/rebeca-lang.github.io/projects/RoboRebeca.md

 Our toolset fully covers this chain for creating safe ROS codes for the robotic application.
 More details about this project is provided in this presentation: <a class="link link_presentation" href="/assets/projects/RoboRebeca/RoboRebeca.pptx">pptx</a>

-This work is continued in "<a class="link" href="/assets/theses/SOFTWARE-FOR-SAFE-MOBILE-ROBOTS-WITH-ROS2-AND-REBECA.pdf">Software for Safe Mobile Robots with ROS 2 and Rebeca</a> master thesis.
+This work is continued in "[Software for Safe Mobile Robots with ROS 2 and Rebeca](/assets/theses/SOFTWARE-FOR-SAFE-MOBILE-ROBOTS-WITH-ROS2-AND-REBECA.pdf)" master thesis.
 This work focuses on a scenario in which mobile robots move from a starting position to the target position.
 Models of various ROS 2 components utilised in mobile robots are developed and both single- and multi- robot scenarios are verified.

 #### Case Studies
 * The demo of Volvo Autonomous machines: [ [movie] ](/assets/projects/RoboRebeca/automaticConversionChain.mp4) (by Bahar Salmani).